glowkeeper/Provenator/README.md

 # Provenator

 This is the repository for **Provenator**, a prototype application for proving the origins of captured digital media.
-It does so using cryptographic tools and blockchain technology. **Provenator** is the result of the academic paper called, **Fake News - a Technological Approach to Proving Provenance Using Blockchains**, which is going to be published in December, 2017, in a special issue on fake news for Mar Anne Liebert's [Big Data](http://www.liebertpub.com/big).
+It does so using cryptographic tools and blockchain technology.

-**Provenator** is an early prototype blockchain-based application, developed by [Steve Huckle](http://www.sussex.ac.uk/profiles/307882) in the [University of Sussex Informatics Department](http://www.sussex.ac.uk/informatics/).
 By using the trust mechanisms of blockchain technology, the aim of the application is to show, beyond doubt, the provenance of any source of digital media.

-To describe a digital resource, users of **Provenator** do the following:

-1. Get a hash of the digital media.
-2. Create metadata pertaining to the digital resource.
-3. Sign the transaction, using a tool such as [MetaMask](https://github.com/MetaMask/metamask-extension), which stores the cryptographic hash of the digital resource, and its associated metadata, on the blockchain.

-Below shows how **Provenator** allows users to check a digital resource's provenance data on the blockchain:

-1. Get a cryptographic hash of the digital resource.
-2. Check whether that hash exists on the blockchain.
-3. If the hash exists, retrieve the associated metadata.
+**Provenator** is the result of the academic paper called, **Fake News - a Technological Approach to Proving Provenance Using Blockchains**, by Steve Huckle and Martin White, of the [University of Sussex Informatics Department](http://www.sussex.ac.uk/informatics/).
+That paper is going to be published in December, 2017, in a special issue on fake news for Mary Anne Liebert's [Big Data](http://www.liebertpub.com/big).

 ## Getting Started